 - 4.9.
-Our position in Scotland in terms of RCI ranking has improved from 19th in 2013/2014 to 9th in 2018/2019. - 4.10 An independent assessment was undertaken by WDM Ltd to calculate the Steady State cost for our network in 2018.
+The Council's position in Scotland in terms of RCI ranking has improved from 19th in 2013/2014 to 7th in 2019/2020. - 4.10.
+An independent assessment was undertaken by WDM Limited to calculate the Steady State cost for our network in 2018.
 The steady state is the amount of investment required to maintain the road network in its current condition.
-Based on the network condition in 2018 the steady state figure, which is based upon the needs/condition of the network, is £12.5m.
-Last year this figure was £11.0m with the increase to £12.5m largely down to increasing inflationary maintenance costs as opposed to a deteriorating network.
+Based on the network condition in 2018 the steady state figure, which is based upon the needs/condition of the network, is £12.5 million.
+Last year this figure was £11.0 million with the increase to £12.5 million largely down to increasing inflationary maintenance costs as opposed to a deteriorating network.

 It should be borne in mind that this is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the road network is assessed on an individual basis to support and justify expenditure.
-It should be further noted that the Council's approved Capital Strategy commits to providing funding to a "steady state" level.